800 East Park Drive

 Whether your dairy farm clients are transitioning to outside partners, trying out new risk management tools, planning for retirement, or working with cooperatives to achieve production growth post-pandemic, the dairy industry has certainly learned a lot from the 2020 milk supply situation.
 As we turn the page, join the Center for Dairy Excellence for the 12th annual Dairy Financial and Risk Management Conference on Tuesday, September 21, 2021 from 8:30 a.m. to 4 p.m.
 Dairy lenders, financial consultants, and dairy producers will learn how to take the next steps forward, reflect on lessons learned, and manage changing markets.

 Learn more about the event and register below!

 This year’s conference will help dairy professionals plan for the future by learning how to create a transition or retirement plan, protect their risks, and create successful growth strategies in this post-pandemic era.
-Conference sessions include:
+The conference agenda includes:

-- A 2021-22 Dairy Market Outlook: Changing PPDs and Dairy Risk Strategies
+- 9 a.m.
+A 2021-22 Dairy Market Outlook: Changing PPDs and Dairy Risk Strategies with Dr. Marin Bozic

-- Continuing the Legacy: Bringing in Non-Family Dairy Partners
+- 10:50 a.m.
+Continuing the Legacy: Bringing in Non-Family Dairy Partners with Pete Gelber

 With three featured speakers and a panel of dairy cooperatives and independent processors, attendees will learn from experienced dairy professionals who have expertise in applied economics, risk management, dairy policy, cash flow analysis, dairy processing, public affairs, and more.